akashcodejames/feedback_12/README.md

-first create schema and tables as instructed in creating_database_tables.py file
-If you want the complete file you can download the full resource provided in  gama.rar
+To begin, follow the instructions provided in the creating_database_tables.py file to create the necessary schema and tables.
+For access to the complete set of resources, you can download gama.rar file from current repository.